 Consent – in some cases we obtain your consent to use your information in a particular way or where the law requires consent to be obtained e.g. where you have given your consent to one of our data providers to be contacted by us for the purposes of introducing you to our products and services that we believe will be of interest to you based on the answers to surveys you have completed and where you have given your consent directly to us to contact you and process your personal data for other purposes.

-For marketing activity, we will need to ask for your consent to use your information.
+For marketing activity, we will ask for your consent to use your information.
 We will not send you irrelevant or excessive information.
 We will only contact you in the ways you have told us are acceptable to you.
 If you have told us that you do not want to receive marketing information, then we will not send this to you.
-You can opt in to, or out of, receiving marketing information at any time by contacting our Privacy Officer.
+You can also opt in to, or out of, receiving marketing information at any time after our initial contact by contacting our Privacy Officer.

 Whenever ‘consent’ is the only reason for us using the information you have the right to change your mind.
 You also have the right to withdraw your consent at any time.
 However, where we have formed a contract with you, we may need to process information relating to your health in order to ensure the suitability of our products and keep informed of any changing health needs.
 We will keep this information accurate and up-to-date.

 Who we share information with – we treat the information we hold about you as confidential.
 We also share your personal data with the following third parties who provide elements of services for us.
 They are also required to keep your information confidential, safe and secure:

 - Other companies who provide products and services which may be of benefit to you, but only with your permission;

 - Our sales representatives (who become data processors) working on our behalf.
 We have a contract in place with our sales representatives.
 This means that they cannot do anything with your personal information other than share this with us.
 They will not share your information with anyone else;

 - An email distribution company called Dotmailer Ltd who send you marketing emails on our behalf;